A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 By definition of semi-stable subspace, for any filtration $\Fil$ on $(\overline{\fM}_0, \overline{\fN}_0)$, we have $\deg_{\Fil}(\overline{\cS}_0) \geq \deg_{\Fil}(\overline{\fM}_0 \otimes_{k'} \overline{\fN}_0)$.
 This contributes the middle inequality in

 while the outer two (in)equalities come from \eqref{eq:alt_input}.
 This proves \eqref{eq:ss_goal'}, as desired.

-It remains to prove \eqref{eq:ss_goal} when $\cS \subset \cM \otimes_F \cN$ is unstable as a vector subspace.
-In this case, there exists a unique Kempf filtration of $(\cM, \cN)$ (Proposiiton \ref{prop:kempf}), which we label by $\cM^i_\alpha$ and $\cN^j_\alpha$.
+\textbf{Case 2: $\cS$ is unstable.} It remains to prove \eqref{eq:ss_goal} when $\cS \subset \cM \otimes_F \cN$ is unstable as a vector subspace.
+In this case, there exists a unique Kempf filtration of $(\cM, \cN)$ (Proposition \ref{prop:kempf}), which we label by $\cM^i_\alpha$ and $\cN^j_\alpha$.
 The Kempf filtration minimizes the (negative) normalized difference

 over all filtrations of $\alpha$ of $(\cM, \cN)$.
 Since the Kempf's filtration is unique up to scaling and $\phi_{\cM \otimes\cN} : \phz^*(\cM \otimes_F \cN) \ra \cM \otimes_F \cN$ is a linear isomorphism, we deduce that the $\cM^i_\alpha$ and $\cN^i_{\alpha}$ are $\phi$-stable whenever $\cS$ is.
 That is, they are sub-\'etale $\phz$-modules of $\cM$ and $\cN$.